Memorial Day Notice

 - After setting the cage, it maybe helpful to place a sheet or pillow case over the cage.

 - Check the cage as often as possible.
 It is not recommended to leave the traps unobserved for any length of time.

 - After the cat has been caught, completely cover the cage with a sheet or a large pillow case.
 This helps to calm the cat.

 - Please do not allow children or pets near the cage.

 - Place the cat in a protected area where the elements will not harm the cat and transport it to Miami-Dade Animal Services as soon as possible.

 - When transporting the cat in a car, place a trash bag or tarp under the cage.
 Keep the cage covered.
 Do not transport the cat in the closed trunk of the car or in the back of an open pick-up truck.

 If you live in a multifamily community, the homeowners association is responsible for handling the stray cats.

 Eligibility & Requirements

-- Pet must be checked-in by 7:30 a.m. the day of the animal's scheduled surgery.
+- Pet must be checked-in by 7:30 a.m. at the Doral clinic and 8 a.m. at the Homestead clinic the day of the animal's scheduled surgery

 Note: All cats must be presented for surgery in individual carriers.
 Multiple pets per carrier do not allow for a safe post-operative environment and will not be accepted for services.
 Disposable carriers are available for purchase at the time of drop off.